<< Back to AWC’s History

 AWC changed administrators in 2005

 , moving the headquarters from Severna Park, Maryland, to Alexandra, Virginia.
-Under the guidance of Pamela Valenzuela, ASCENT Management, LLC now provides member and chapter services and financial accounting.

 Since the early days of print journalism, The Association for Women in Communications